Kyuu-Ji/htb-write-up/json/write-up-json.md

 ```

 This web server may be vulnerable to **.NET Deserialization** and to exploit such a vulnerability, I will use the tool [ysoserial](https://github.com/pwntester/ysoserial.net).
-As this is a Windows tool, the payload will be created from a Windows client.
+As this is a Windows tool, the payload will be created on a Windows client.

 Creating .NET Payload:
 ```